 Corporate guarantees of each of the material subsidiaries guaranteeing the secured obligations ("Corporate Guarantees"), in favour of all the CDR lenders.
-Each Corporate Guarantee shall be secured/ credit enhanced by security interest over assets of the relevant material subsidiary providing the Corporate Guarantee, as permitted under applicable laws in the relevant jurisdictions, as detailed in the table below and shall have the ranking as mentioned against each security.
+Each Corporate Guarantee shall be secured/credit enhanced by security interest over assets of the relevant material subsidiary providing the Corporate Guarantee, as permitted under applicable laws in the relevant jurisdictions, as detailed in the table below and shall have the ranking as mentioned against each security.

-Sr No. Security First Charge to Second Charge to Charge on assets of 3i Infotech Inc (including assets of 3i Infotech Financial Software Inc which has been merged with 3i Infotech Inc effective December 31, 2017) 1 assets and current assets of 3i Infotech Inc (including First charge shall be pari passu with the existing first charge created in favour of State Bank of India, California to secure line of credit Charge on assets of 3i Infotech (Middl e East) FZ LLC 2 assets and current assets (except receivables and the First ranking pari passu security interest has been created over collection account of 3i Infotech (Middle East) FZ LLC to secure Not Applicable 3 A charge on all the receivables of 3i Infotech (Middle East) FZ LLC.
-Not Applicable All CDR Facilities Charge on assets of 3i Infotech Asia Pa acific Pte Limited 4 First ranking pari passu charge has been created over stock in trade consisting of raw materials, Not Applicable
+Sr No. Security First Charge to Second Charge to Charge on assets of 3i Infotech Inc (including assets of 3i Infotech Financial Software Inc which have been merged with 3i Infotech Inc effective December 31, 2017) 1 A charge on all the present and future movable fixed assets and current assets of 3i Infotech Inc (including current assets of 3i Infotech Financial Software Inc which has been merged with 3i Infotech Inc effective December 31, 2017).
+First charge shall be pari passu with the existing first charge created in favour of State Bank of India, California to secure line of credit in respect of which the Charge on assets of 3i Infotech (Middl e East) FZ LLC 2 assets and current assets (except receivables and the First ranking pari passu security interest has been created over collection account of 3i Infotech (Middle East) FZ LLC to secure Not Applicable 3 A charge on all the receivables of 3i Infotech (Middle East) FZ LLC.
+Not Applicable All CDR Facilities Charge on assets of 3i Infotech Asia Pa acific Pte Limited 4 A charge on all the present and future movable fixed assets and current assets (other than receivables and stocks) of 3i Infotech Asia Pacific Pte Limited.
+First ranking pari passu charge has been created over stock in Not Applicable

-Sr No. Security First Charge to Second Charge to 5 A charge on all the receivables and stocks of 3i Infotech Asia Pacific Pte Limited.
-Not Applicable First charge has been created to secure the cash credit facility of USD 2 million provided by Standard Chartered Bank, Singapore.
-All CDR Facilities.
-Charge on assets of 3i Infotech SDN B HD and 3i Infotech BPO Limited.
+Sr No. Security First Charge to Second Charge to 5 A charge on all the receivables and stocks of 3i Infotech Asia Pacific Pte Limited. • • • All CDR Facilities.
+Charge on assets of 3i Infotech SDN B SHD and 3i Infotech BPO Limited.
 6 A charge on all the present and future movable assets including current assets of 3i Infotech SDN BHD and 3i Infotech BPO Limited, except current assets of 3i Infotech BPO Limited.
 Not Applicable 7 A charge on all the current assets of 3i Infotech BPO Limited First charge has been created to secure the cash credit facility of ₹3 crores provided by Development Credit Bank ('DCB') All CDR Facilities b) Pledge of shares: